Categories

 Believe me, there’s nothing quite like seeing the monuments all lit up at night.
 If your kiddos aren’t too tired, take an evening stroll.
 If they are feeling a little drowsy, you can always find a spot on the lawn at the National Mall to take in the sights.

-The Lincoln Memorial is jaw dropping at night, as is the Jefferson Memorial, and the Washington Monument.
-There are plenty of options available including tours via boat, trolley, and bicycle (for older kids).
+The Lincoln Memorial is jaw-dropping at night, as is the Jefferson Memorial, and the Washington Monument.
+There are plenty of options available, including tours via boat, trolley, and bicycle (for older kids).

 Our Kids Must-Haves for DC

 Our kids each have their own little camera to take with us on trips.
-The love bringing them along on our trips to capture their memories.
+They love bringing them along on our trips to capture their memories.
 Our kids have this one, which has a video mode that our kids love to play with.

 One thing we always do is check out library books about the destinations we’re visiting.
 This gives our kids the opportunity to have some background knowledge about the things they are seeing.
 Amazon has this cute little Kids’ Travel Guide that is full of coloring pages, fun facts, and special activities.

 Not that you ever need an excuse to be fancy AF, but DC makes for a pretty good reason.
-How cute would pictures at the Lincoln Memorial, Ford’s Theater, and White House be your kiddo in a top hat?
+How cute would pictures at the Lincoln Memorial, Ford’s Theater, and the White House be your kiddo in a top hat?

 Ready to start planning?